 Borrowing is a reality for many families paying for college.
 But that reality can be less painful if parents and students understand how to be smart loan shoppers.

 Need some extra money for college?
 You may hear about private college loans.
 They can be helpful to make ends meet, but there are other options you should consider first.

 Get Federal Loans First

-Surprisingly, many college students do not obtain the maximum federal loan amounts for which they are eligible.
-Federally guaranteed loans, which are offered through the college financial aid office, are usually the cheapest loan option.
+Federally guaranteed Stafford loans, which are offered as part of financial aid awards, are usually the cheapest loan option.
 Interest rates are set at lower-than-market levels.
-If the loan is subsidized by the government, interest will not even start accruing until the student is out of school.
-So if you are thinking of borrowing, the first step is to file a FAFSA (Free Application for Federal Student Aid).
+If the loan is subsidized by the government, interest will not start accruing until the student is out of school.
+(Unsubsidized loans will begin accruing interest immediately.)
+If you are thinking of borrowing, the first step is to file a FAFSA (Free Application for Federal Student Aid).
 At a minimum, you will be eligible for an unsubsidized Stafford loan.
-See our article Federal Education Loans for more information about these loans.

 Look at Private Loans As a Last Resort

-Once all cheaper loan sources have been exhausted, you might consider taking out a private loan.
+Once you have exhausted all sources of cheaper loans, you might consider taking out a private loan.
 Unlike federal student loans, private student loans are not subsidized or guaranteed by the government.
 Their interest rates and terms are set entirely by the lender and will be influenced by the borrower's credit rating, not financial need.
 (A cosigner such as a parent may improve the credit rating used to calculate the loan terms.)
-Repayment may be deferred until after you leave school, but interest will start accruing as soon as you receive the loan money.
+You may defer repayment until after you leave school, but interest will start accruing as soon as you receive the loan.

 Shop Around for the Best Private Loan Offer

 Do your homework before choosing a private lender.
 The more you shop around, the more likely you are to find a good deal.
 Lenders offer various inducements to get business, including interest rate and fee reductions.